 In Peel Region, the projected full-scale implementation cost for 382 bins is $296,951.00 and the payback period would take approximately 16 years based on collection cost savings alone.

 For many more insightful findings, please view Peel’s report: Gravity Locks Contamination Abatement Study for Front-End Recycling Containers used at Multi Residential Building Sites.
-If you’re interested in more tech reviews and video blogs on the subject, please reach out to Carrie Nash with your requests.
+If you’re interested in more tech reviews and video blogs on the subject, please reach out to Jessica Landry with your requests.